 If you’re like most, it is the very first time you’ve been involved in a car accident and you have many concerns.

-Often I find the questions come way too late and, consequently, the injured victim pays as a result of his or her lack of information.
+Auto accidents in Little Rock are not uncommon, and when you’re injured in one, you should be thinking of a lawyer as well as a doctor—because the damage done to you due to someone else’s negligence is extensive.
+Often, I find the questions come way too late and, consequently, the injured victim pays as a result of their lack of information.
 An accident injury claim demands adequate medical records.
-As an Arkansas car accident attorney serving the Little Rock area I have found not enough information is one of the primary problems I come across.
+As an Arkansas car accident attorney serving the Little Rock area, I have found not enough information is one of the primary problems I come across.

 A good attorney will gather all the evidence needed to prove the liability in your claim.
-This will involve speaking to and obtain reports from the investigating officers and witnesses.
-Besides, for a successful auto personal injury case, you ought to have medical evidence to back your claim up.
+This will involve speaking to and obtaining reports from the investigating officers and witnesses.
+Besides, for a successful auto personal injury case, you should have medical evidence to back your claim up.
 Thus, the lawyer should gather all documentation related to your injuries and analyze them to prepare your case.

 Chances are, you’re getting calls from the insurance company claims adjuster attempting to ask you some questions and obtain a taped statement from you concerning the accident.
 The first thing that you should never forget is that the insurance company has almost limitless means to execute its main mission: to avoid having to pay you or pay out as little as possible.
 As a personal injury victim don’t be bullied into thinking the insurance company adjuster is your friend!
 Contact Law Offices of Lisa Douglas to schedule your free consultation with a Little Rock, AR personal injury attorney and protect your right to compensation.